daudix/daudix.one/content/blog/2024-02-06-auto-and-manual-dark-themes-are-pain/index.md

 id = "111881385228724178"
 +++

+{% alert(note=true) %}
-> ~~This is a post in a new format called "microblog", not quite a Mastodon post nor a full-blown blog post, you got the idea :)~~
+~~This is a post in a new format called "microblog", not quite a Mastodon post nor a full-blown blog post, you got the idea :)~~
-> Changed my mind, blog (even small) is here, microblog is on Fediverse, no in between.
+Changed my mind, blog (even small) is here, microblog is on Fediverse, no in between.
+{% end %}

 I was just working on adding a manual dark mode toggle to Duckquill as [some people wanted to see it](https://codeberg.org/daudix/duckquill/issues/5), and it turned out to be a huge pain (who might've though), it needs either: